 Mugabe and Tsvangirai, now prime minister, formed a unity government in February in a bid to end a decade of political hostility and an economic crisis.

 For the past three weeks Tsvangirai has been on a tour of the United States and Europe to raise cash from donors.
+He has little money to show for it and has come under more pressure to persuade his partner to bolster democracy and human rights.

 The Herald said Mugabe had dismissed charges by Amnesty International that he had failed to curb rights abuses and called the agency’s secretary general, Irene Khan, a ”little woman who appeared to have been bewitched”.